-Sophomore Matthew Campbell (South Easton, Mass.) and senior Stephanie Rodriguez (Guatemala City, Guatemala) represented the Beavers' men's and women's cross country program, respectively, while senior Cate Diamond (Hingham, Mass.) was named to the sportsmanship team for field hockey.
+Sophomore Matthew Campbell (South Easton, Mass.) and senior Stephanie Rodriguez (Guatemala City, Guatemala) represented the Beavers' men's and women's cross country programs, respectively, while senior Cate Diamond (Hingham, Mass.) was named to the sportsmanship team for field hockey.
 The trio was joined by men's soccer senior Luke Beaulieu (Westfield, N.J.), women's volleyball senior Emily Woodward (Deerfield, Mass.) and first-year Jordan Keovongmanysar (Southbridge, Mass.) of women's soccer.

 The award is intended to recognize one student-athlete from each insitution in every sport that best demonstrates the ideals of the NEWMAC and its Code of Conduct, regardless of his/her overall performance or statistics for the season.